OpenDMA/opendma-spec/OpenDMA-Spec.md

 1)  all property info objects (§9) of *c*’s \[“opendma.org”, “Properties”\] Property are part of the effective properties list, and
 2)  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s \[“opendma.org”, “Parent”\] Property are part of the effective properties list.
-3)  all property info objects (§9) of the effective properties list of the aspect object referenced by *c*’s \[“opendma.org”, “Aspects”\] Property are part of the effective properties list.
+3)  all property info objects (§9) of the effective properties list of the aspect objects referenced by *c*’s \[“opendma.org”, “Aspects”\] Property are part of the effective properties list.

 #### §11 Failure messages

-The object model knows a set of distinguished failure messages for the read / write operations (§5) :
+The object model knows a set of distinguished failure messages for the read / write operations (§5):

 1. ObjectNotFound
 2. InvalidDataType

-#### §12 Restrictions on properties

-This chapter uses the following definition to describe the constraints.

-Definition: corresponding property info

-The *corresponding property info* for some qualified name (§1) *p* of an object (§3) *o* is a property info object (§9) where

-1)  the class object (§7) referenced by *o*’s \[“opendma.org”,“Parent”\] Property does contain a reference to this property info object, and
-2)  the \[“opendma.org”,“Name”\] and \[“opendma.org”,“NameQualifier”\] Properties of this property info object match the qualified name *p*

-##### §12.1 Property existence
+##### §11.1 Property existence

-The read and the write operation (§5) have to return an *ObjectNotFound* (§11) response code if and only if the corresponding property info for the requested qualified name does not exist for this object.
+The read and the write operation (§5) for a property *p* on an object *o* have to return an *ObjectNotFound* (§11) response code if and only if the effective property list (§10) of *o* does not contain a property info object for *p*.

 ##### §12.2 Type safety

+The write operation (§5) for a property *p* on an object *o* has to return an *InvalidDataType* (§11) response code if and only if

+1)  the effective property list (§10) of *o* does contain a property info object for *p*, and
-The write operation (§5) has to return an *InvalidDataType* (§11) response code if and only if the value of the \[“opendam.org”, “DataType”\] Property of the corresponding property info for the requested qualified name of this object does not match the numeric data type id of the value of the operation.
+2)  the value of \[“opendam.org”, “DataType”\] of that property info object does not match the data type of the value to be written.

-The value returned by the read operation (§5) has to be of the data type defined by the numeric data type id read from the \[“opendam.org”, “DataType”\] Property of the corresponding property info for the requested qualified name of this object.
+The value returned by the read operation (§5) has to be of the data type defined by the numeric data type id read from the \[“opendam.org”, “DataType”\] Property of the corresponding property info for p.

 ## Section II: OpenDMA document management model